Adventure Travel

 Many trekkers pair a travel policy with a rescue membership — see the table for what each layer does in our data.

-Affiliate: Faye (Bundle 1C/1D trekking) · World Nomads · Global Rescue · True Traveller
+Get quotes: Faye (Bundle 1C/1D trekking) · World Nomads · Global Rescue · True Traveller

 FayeUSARequires Bundle 1C or 1D for trekking above 2,700m (9,000ft).
 Hard ceiling: 6,000m.$250,000 USDContact providerQuote